 Irish Eats and Drinks!

-Inishmor Pub located in Colchester and voted best Irish Pub in Connecticut by BuzzFeed, this place is the real deal.
-They specialize in “farm to table pub grub” which seems almost like an oxy-moron - but also very delicious.
+Inishmor Pub is located in Colchester and voted best Irish Pub in Connecticut by BuzzFeed, this place is the real deal.
+They specialize in “farm to table pub grub.”
 Think local produce, local and organic meat and poultry, and a whole lot of local craft beers on tap.
-Oh yeah, and roughly 200 varieties of whiskey to wet your whistle.
-Menu highlights include decadent burgers, authentic Irish fare such as Bangers n’ Mash or an Iron-Skillet Shepherd’s Pie, and their “Unlucky Wings” (13 to an order) with your choice of sauce.
-Because sure, Buffalo wings are great and all, but have you ever had Maple Bacon wings?
-This year for St. Patrick’s Day they will be running a limited menu which will include Corned Beef and Cabbage and weather permitting, the Clan Ross Pipe Band will perform on their outdoor patio.
+Along with roughly 200 varieties of whiskey to wet your whistle.
+Menu highlights include decadent burgers, authentic Irish fare such as Bangers n’ Mash or an Iron-Skillet Shepherd’s Pie, and their “Unlucky Wings” (13 to order) with your choice of sauce.
+Because sure, Buffalo wings are great and all, but have you ever had Maple Bacon wings.

-Mystic’s Harp & Hound is known by locals that this is the spot for an authentic Irish atmosphere in Mystic.
+Mystic’s Harp & Hound is known by locals has the spot for an authentic Irish atmosphere in Mystic.
 The owner is from Limerick, Ireland himself and the décor, complete with a dark wood bar and Irish road signs, will make you forget you’re in Connecticut at all.
-They serve traditional Irish fare and plenty of Irish whiskies, Irish coffees and of course, pints of Guinness.
+They serve traditional Irish fare and plenty of Irish whiskies, Irish coffees, and of course, pints of Guinness.

-The Hare & The Hound in Putnam is relatively new establishment.
+The Hare & The Hound in Putnam is a relatively new establishment.
 This Irish Pub is owned by childhood friends and aims to offer a unique twist on traditional Irish Pubs, as well as bring something new to downtown Putnam.
 Their menu has some creative dishes such as Irish Nachos (yup, there’s pastrami on top in case you were curious!) and the Mother Cluckin’ Waffles, but also plenty of traditional Irish favorites like Bangers and Mash, Guinness Stew, Shepherd’s Pie and more.
-For St. Patrick’s Day this year, they will be offering discounts on all corned beef items, green beer, St. Patrick’s Day drink specials, outdoor seating on their new patio, a bag piper and even a leprechaun (at least according to their Facebook page).